History, Pictorial Timeline

-Using a garage full of gymnastics apparatus as collateral, $10,000 I borrowed from my Mom and Dad (Jane and Charlie) and an $18,000 loan from Fidelity Federal Savings and Loan in Norwood, a business partner, Delene Darst and I rented a 4,500 sf warehouse at 6505 Corporate Drive.
-This small yellow warehouse is at the end of an industrial cul de sac located at the ‘S’ turn on Deerﬁeld Road, a stone’s throw from Kids First today.
+Using that garage full of gymnastics apparatus as collateral, I was able to borrow $10,000 from my Mom and Dad and $18,000 from Fidelity Federal Savings and Loan in Norwood.
+My business partner, Delene Darst and I rented a small 4,500 sf warehouse at 6505 Corporate Drive located at the ‘S’ turn on Deerﬁeld Road, a stone’s throw from Kids First.

 I spent December of 1974 blindly and frantically converting that warehouse into a gymnastics gym.
 My Dad was a do-it-yourself kind of man and he passed that attitude down to me.
-He was a lot of help during the earlier days of my business.
-I vividly remember Dad and I heat-seaming 6ft. wide carpet rolls I scrounged from a downtown hotel that was remodeling its hallways.
+He was a lot of help during the earlier days of my business and vividly remember Dad and I heat-seaming 6 ft. wide carpet rolls I scrounged from a downtown hotel that was remodeling its hallways.

-(Handy hint: If you ever decide to heat seam your family room carpet do not attempt to melt the glue through the carpet.
+(Handy hint: If you ever decide to heat seam carpet do not try to melt the glue through the carpet.
 Slip the iron UNDER the carpet directly on the glue tape!
-I melted two feet of that ugly blue, level loop carpet before I ﬁgured that out.
+I melted two feet of that ugly blue carpet before I ﬁgured that out.
 My mind will forever hold a clear picture of that scorched seam next to the vaulting horse.)

-This was the 1970’s and inﬂation was heating up and in fall of 1976 our landlord, Henry Gallenstein, notiﬁed us that the monthly rent was increasing 25% from $880 to $1100.
-I vividly remember thinking we can’t aford that kind of shock every couple of years.
+This was the 1970’s and inﬂation was heating up and in fall of 1976 our landlord, Henry Gallenstein, notiﬁed us that the monthly rent would be increasing 25% from $880 to $1100.
+I vividly remember thinking we can’t afford that kind of shock every couple of years.
 I was aware of an Al Neyer build-to-suit sign on a nearby 1/2 acre parcel on Deerﬁeld Road, 1/4 mile south of Cornell Road.
 I phoned Don Neyer and the next day we met for lunch.
-As we talked, I sketched out an ofce ﬂoor plan on a napkin, an event Don also recalls as I learned in a conversation he and I had around 2004.
-By this time, we had retired our two loans and were debt free.
-I once again called on Mom and Dad for a loan to ‘round out’ a down payment for a mortgage on a soon-to-be built 5,800 square foot facility at 11118 Deerﬁeld Road.
+As we talked, I sketched out an office ﬂoor plan on a napkin, an event Don also recalled as I learned in a conversation he and I had around 2004.
+By this time we had retired our start-up loans and were debt free so I once again went to the ‘Bank of Mom and Dad’ for a loan to ‘round out’ a down payment on a soon-to-be built 5,800 square foot facility at 11118 Deerﬁeld Road.

 - Queen City Gymnastics was the ﬁrst gymnastics school in the Cincinnati area.
-In fact, I had never even seen a gymnastics school.
-It was a scary moment when I turned the key to my very own empty warehouse trying to visualize what a gymnastics school was supposed to look like.
+In fact, I had never even seen a gymnastics school until I turned the key to my very own empty warehouse trying to visualize what a gymnastics school was supposed to look like.
 At the time I felt ‘disadvantaged’ by my ignorance.
 However today I believe that the absence of any ‘model’ was an advantage.
 We had no choice but to think, imagine, invent, try, make mistakes, ﬁx mistakes and try again.
-There is little doubt in my mind, the innovative attitude that is such an integral part of Kids First culture today began in that empty warehouse.
+There is little doubt in my mind, the innovative attitude that is such an integral part of Kids First’s culture today began in that empty warehouse.

 11118 Deerﬁeld Road